cdapio/cdap-apps/MovieRecommender/README.rst

   $ MAVEN_OPTS="-Xmx512m" mvn clean package

-Note that the remaining commands assume that the ``cdap-cli.sh`` script is available on your PATH.
+Note that the remaining commands assume that the ``cdap`` script is available on your PATH.
 If this is not the case, please add it::

   $ export PATH=$PATH:<cdap-home>/bin

 If you haven't already started a standalone CDAP installation, start it with the command::

-  $ cdap.sh start
+  $ cdap sdk start

-On Windows, substitute ``cdap.bat`` for ``cdap.sh``.
+On Windows, substitute ``cdap.bat sdk`` for ``cdap sdk``.

 Deploy the Application to a CDAP instance defined by its host (defaults to localhost)::

-  $ cdap-cli.sh load artifact target/MovieRecommender-<version>.jar
+  $ cdap cli load artifact target/MovieRecommender-<version>.jar
-  $ cdap-cli.sh create app MovieRecommender MovieRecommender <version> user
+  $ cdap cli create app MovieRecommender MovieRecommender <version> user

-On Windows, substitute ``cdap-cli.bat`` for ``cdap-cli.sh``.
+On Windows, substitute ``cdap.bat cli`` for ``cdap cli``.

 Start the Application Services::

-  $ cdap-cli.sh start service MovieRecommender.MovieDictionaryService
+  $ cdap cli start service MovieRecommender.MovieDictionaryService
-  $ cdap-cli.sh start service MovieRecommender.MovieRecommenderService
+  $ cdap cli start service MovieRecommender.MovieRecommenderService

 Make sure that the Services are running (note that the ``RecommendationBuilder`` Spark program will be started later)::

-  $ cdap-cli.sh get service status MovieRecommender.MovieDictionaryService
+  $ cdap cli get service status MovieRecommender.MovieDictionaryService
-  $ cdap-cli.sh get service status MovieRecommender.MovieRecommenderService
+  $ cdap cli get service status MovieRecommender.MovieRecommenderService

 Ingest ``ratings`` and ``movies`` data::